 The new Samsung 840 Evo has introduced a much-needed feature called TurboWrite Technology that has placed SSDs on top of the performance chart.
 This SSD makes use of single-layer cell (SLC) NAND flash memory, a kind that is commonly employed in high-end enterprise SSDs.
 The purpose of this part is to act like a buffer.
-The data is first moved to this buffer, and then written to other regions of the SSD when the drive is idle.
+The data is first moved to this buffer and then written to other regions of the SSD when the drive is idle.
 Turbo Write can improve the performance significantly, as an SSD is generally idle for a good length of time in real-world usage.

-When the Samsung 840 Evo is not being used (idle), it consumes very little power (0.045 watt).
-Most regular hard drives or other SSDs use a minimum of 0.5 watt.
+When the Samsung 840 Evo is not being used (idle), it consumes very little power (0.045 watts).
+Most regular hard drives or other SSDs use a minimum of 0.5 watts.
 This is a good innovation that has made this drive apt for use in laptops.
 The Samsung 840 Evo can be used across many platforms, including Windows, Linux, and Mac OS X. However, if you want to use the software bundled with the drive, you should have Windows.

 Cost Per Gigabyte and Warranty

 Pricing is an important consideration when it comes to choosing SSDs.
 Luckily, 840 Evo does not carry the same price tag as the other high-end or regular SSDs.
 It gets into the competition offering five capacities of 120GB, 250GB, 500GB, 750GB, and 1TB at cost $110, $190, $370, $530, and $650, respectively.
-If we calculate cost per gigabyte, it is less than 80 cents per gigabyte for all (except for the 120 GB drive).
+If we calculate the cost per gigabyte, it is less than 80 cents per gigabyte for all (except for the 120 GB drive).